 - 1 quart of cool water

-Once the pumpkin has dried completely, rub Vaseline petroleum jelly on the inside and cut edges.
+- Once the pumpkin has dried completely, rub Vaseline petroleum jelly on the inside and cut edges.
 The seal will help keep the pumpkin from growing mold too quickly.
 This formula should make your pumpkin last.
+Never use bleach, as it can harm animals when they try to eat it.

 4. Spray your Halloween pumpkin with peppermint to stop insects and pumpkin fungus.

-Peppermint has anti-fungal properties and helps keeps insects like ants away.
+Peppermint has antifungal properties and helps keep insects like ants away.

 5. Give your Halloween pumpkin an ice bath to help it last longer.